jonatas/postgresql-performance-for-rubyists/GLOSSARY.md

 ## P

 ### Partition
 A division of a large table into smaller physical pieces for better performance.
+That's it.

 <details>
 <summary>Detailed Explanation</summary>

+Partitioning is a way to divide a large table into smaller physical pieces for better performance.
+The greatest part is that it also includes metadata and indexes on the partition.
+It makes all processing units smaller as they need to process only a part of the table.

+  Here you can grasp the concept of partitioning and how the TimescaleDB hypertables works behind the scenes.

 **Partition Types**:
 ```sql